2020 North Indian Ocean cyclone season: Severe Cyclonic Storm Nisarga

 During May 31, an area of low pressure developed over the south-eastern Arabian Sea and remained as a well marked low-pressure area over the same region until the evening.
 It strengthened into a depression over the east-central and south-east Arabian Sea in the early morning of June 1 when it was centered about 340 km south-west of Goa, 630 km south-southwest of Mumbai and 850 km south-southwest of Gujarat.
 It gave nearly 400 mm of extremely heavy rain at Kavaratti, Lakshadweep.
 On June 2, around noon, the prevailing deep depression intensified into a cyclonic storm thereby receiving the name Nisarga.
-The name has been contributed by Bangladesh.
+(Note: The name Nisarga (Bengali: নিসর্গ; [nisɔɾgɔ]) was contributed by Bangladesh and means "nature" in Bengali.)
 Nisarga intensified into a severe cyclonic storm before making landfall near the coastal town of Alibag in Maharashtra at 12:30 (IST) on June 3.
 At the time, the system was at peak intensity with 3-minute sustained winds of 110 km/h and a central pressure of 984 hPa.
 The cyclone subsequently weakened into a deep depression by June 4.